Pathoschild/canimod.github.io/guides/using-mods.md

 ## Some background

 ### What are mods?
-A _mod_ is just a package of files which change Stardew Valley in some way.
-Mods can add features (like showing NPCs on the map), change game mechanics (like making fences decay more slowly), make cosmetic changes (like making your house look like a hobbit-hole), and more.
+A _mod_ is just a package of files which changes Stardew Valley in some way.
+Mods can add features (like showing NPCs on the map), change game mechanics (like making fences decay more slowly), make cosmetic changes (like making your house look like a hobbit home), and more.

+### How do mods work?
 In general, mods can be grouped into two types:

-* **API mods** use a mod loader or API to hook into the game.
+* **API mods** use a modding API to hook into the game.
 These mods are powerful and convenient.
-After the one-time setup, you install mods by dropping them into a folder and uninstall them by deleting their folder.
+  After some one-time setup, you install mods by dropping them into a folder and uninstall them by deleting their folder.
 You can use multiple API mods, and they'll rarely conflict.
 Ideally you would only use API mods, but there are a few things they can't do yet.
 Which leads us to...
-* **File replacement mods** overwrite core game files.
+* **File overwrite mods** replace core game files.
 These are difficult to uninstall (you'll need to recover the original game files), and you can't use two mods that change the same files.
-  However, they can do some things that API mods can't do yet.
-These are typically used to change images in the game.
+These are typically used to change images in the game, which is hard to do with the current modding APIs.

-If you're just starting out, you should avoid file replacement mods for now.
+If you're just starting out, you should avoid file overwrite mods.
 It's easier for something to go wrong with those, and harder to fix when it does.
-That said, feel free to use them if you really want to.

 The rest of this page is about using API mods.

 ### What are SMAPI, Storm, and Farmhand?
 You need something that will load the mods and let them change the game.
 That something is commonly